rohanbalu05/rohanbalu05/README.md

 </div>

 ### 👨‍💻 About Me
 I operate at the intersection of **Product, Community, and Agentic AI**.
-I don't just write code; I architect systems that solve real-world problems with **100% context accuracy**.
+I don't just write code; I architect systems that solve real-world problems.

 *   **🔭 Currently:** **AI Generalist Fellow at Outskill**, engineering B2B2C multi-agent systems using **n8n** and **LangGraph** to automate clinic operations.
 *   **🌱 Leadership:** Founding Member of **OSCode**, driving open-source awareness by **35%** and leading a team to manage **1,000+** event registrations.